 Given the rise in mobile use, companies and brands are turning more and more towards developing mobile applications and launching them into the market for consumers.
 However, the sheer number of possible mobile configurations can present a challenge for developers of these applications.
 Ensuring that an app works well on a large number of devices is crucial to avoid bugs and frustrated users.

 This blog looks differences in testing your mobile application or game on emulators and real devices – in the context of test automation.
-As this is one of the most asked question regarding mobile app testing many things should be included in comparison.
-We’ll take a look what things are important for end-users, how those things are seen by developers, and what eventually strikes a balance between testing on emulator and real devices.
+As this is one of the most asked questions regarding mobile app testing many things should be included in the comparison.
+We’ll take a look at what things are important for end-users, how those things are seen by developers, and what eventually strikes a balance between testing on emulator and real devices.

 CATEGORY #1 – User Experience and Usability

 Testing usability and what user experience your app delivers to its end-users simply cannot be done on a desktop with a mouse and keyboard.
-Therefore, we picked few things you should think about when selecting platform for testing:
+Therefore, we picked a few things you should think about when selecting a platform for testing:

 Real occurring events – Interrupts, battery consumption, how charger effects to overall performance and usage.
 These sorts of issues can be simulated emulators but that isn’t real.
 Seriously, the only option for testing real occurring events during execution of your mobile app can be only done on an actual device.

 Overall performance – It is important to test the app for its performance.
 Using an emulated or simulated environment for performance testing is not a realistic and results are meaningless.
 Performance lags are easy to expose using actual devices.
-In addition, the current Android emulator – which is based on QEMU – isn’t really fast or agile in any scale.
-The frustration of developers and testers using slow emulator can be avoided with help of real devices – physical ones or ones resided on cloud.
-For comparison, uploading your APK from Android SDK to Testdroid Cloud using run-in-cloud plugin gives you results in a minute.
+In addition, the current Android emulator – which is based on QEMU – isn’t really fast or agile on any scale.
+The frustration of developers and testers using slow emulator can be avoided with help of real devices – physical ones or ones resided on the cloud.
+For comparison, uploading your APK from Android SDK to Bitbar Testing using run-in-cloud plugin gives you results in a minute.
 You barely see emulator getting up and running at that time.
 And that is yet emulator.

-Consistency in results – You would think when running your app on emulator that results would be always the same.
-Actually, due the non-real environment results are not always guaranteed to be the right as many things are taken in account, starting from your desktop setup, internet connection, file system, capability to illustrate graphics and so on.
+Consistency in results – You would think when running your app on an emulator that results would be always the same.
+Actually, due the non-real environment results are not always guaranteed to be the right as many things are taken in account, starting from your desktop setup, internet connection, file system, the capability to illustrate graphics and so on.
 Only real devices provide a platform to test real user experiences.

 CATEGORY #2 – Spectrum of device configurations (Hardware)